rust-lang/rust-by-example/src/attribute/cfg.md

 evaluates to `true` or `false` literals allowing for checks at run-time.
 Both utilize identical argument syntax.

+`cfg!`, unlike `#[cfg]`, does not remove any code and only evaluates to true or false.
+For example, all blocks in an if/else expression need to be valid when `cfg!` is used for the condition, regardless of what `cfg!` is evaluating.

 ```rust,editable
 // This function only gets compiled if the target OS is linux
 #[cfg(target_os = "linux")]